 The key element to both Simpsonwave and Vaporwave is the idea of Time: turning back time, replaying time, fetishizing time.
 Two of the most iconic symbols used in Vaporwave are generic images of classical statue ruins and video/audiotape.
 The meaning of the first speaks to the artifacts of our pasts; let’s take a closer look at the second.

-Again, as we have also seen in both Guardians Of The Galaxy and 13 Reasons Why, the image of the audiotape keeps cropping up.
-Along with the VHS cassette, audiotapes are symbols of time itself—especially time that can be altered, glitched, and even “distressed.”
-A Simpsonwave video will often incorporate aspects of a “bad VHS copy” in the clips, with static, time codes, and more; symbolizing the elasticity and frailty of the human memory and perhaps even time itself.
+VHS cassettes and audiotapes are symbols of time itself—especially time that can be altered, glitched, and even “distressed.”
+A Simpsonwave video will often incorporate aspects of a “bad VHS copy” in the clips, with static, time codes, and more; symbolizing the elasticity and frailty of the human memory.

 Interestingly, some videos on YouTube retelling the “Bart Is Dead” story will use Simpsonwave clips, a few even claiming that the clips themselves are the actual footage from the lost episode.
 And so we come full circle.

 It is my hypothesis that the key to the “Simpsons Code” is the concept of a television series as a divination device.

 Like a deck of tarot cards or a set of I-Ching hexagrams, a relatively long-running TV series will have several basic elements at play, “thrown” in different combinations each episode: a core cast of characters, a pre-defined backstory/mythology, certain tropes or recurring themes, and so on.

 Every episode is a “shuffling” of the elements, producing a certain result.
 And like I-Ching, tarot, and other forms of divination, the “results” from these episodes (shuffles, castings) can tap into a sort of metaphysical field from which predictions can be derived.